Organize your bedroom for better sleep!

 The laundry’s piled up, books you meant to read, last week’s attempt to reorganize – they’re all in heaps on the floor.
-It’s a likely scenario in our bedrooms during our most busy times, or perhaps like my previous roomie, all the time.
-If you’re anything like me, clutter drives you nuts until you have the time to clean it up.
-But, if you’re like my roommate, clutter won’t bother you and it’s more likely to increase before you make the time to clean it up.
+It’s a likely scenario in our bedrooms during our most busy times, or perhaps like some roomates, all the time.
+If you’re anything like us, clutter drives you nuts until you have the time to clean it up, declutter and then orgainze.
+But, if you’re like that aforementioned, clutter won’t bother you and it’s more likely to increase before you make the time to clean it up.

-Your bedroom is meant to be a sanctuary where you recharge your battery, rejuvenate your spirit and find yourself at peace before falling sweetly into the depths of dreamland.
+As Marie Kondo says, our homes should be for the person we are becoming and not the person we once were.
+Meaning to truly cherish the things you cherish, you must first discard those that have outlived their purpose.
+And when it comes to your bedroom, it should a sanctuary where you recharge your batteries, rejuvenate your spirit and find yourself at peace before falling sweetly into the depths of dreamland.
 No matter how you feel about a messy room, if clutter creates stress or buzzes in the background like an annoying fly in your ear, does bedroom chaos affect your ability to get a healthy night’s sleep?

 Sometimes what clutters your bedroom and your brain isn’t always a mess.
 Your environment as a whole can affect how well your brain is able to relax itself.
 Consider these forms of clutter that could be clogging your room and brain before sleep.